atomjump/atomjumpcom-content-only/messaging-user-guide.md

 ## To Save a Forum Shortcut
-If you are on your phone, we would recommend installing the AtomJump Messaging app.
+If you are on your phone, we would recommend installing the AtomJump Messaging starter app as a desktop shortcut.

 * https://app.atomjump.com